The challengers facing City Of Troy

 The American three-year-olds

-White Abarrio, last year’s Breeders’ Cup Classic winner at Santa Anita (with a rating of 123), has stayed in training this year at the age of five but has been well beaten in both his starts so an attempt to defend his crown looks unlikely.
+White Abarrio, last year’s Breeders’ Cup Classic winner at Santa Anita (with a rating of 123), has stayed in training this year at the age of five but has been well beaten in both his starts so an attempt to defend his crown was ruled out.
 Instead, most of the leading Classic contenders are three-year-olds, though the Triple Crown races, each won by different colts, didn’t really establish a clear pecking order among the classic generation.

-Neither Kentucky Derby winner Mystik Dan, nor Seize The Grey who beat Mystik Dan into second in the Preakness Stakes, are likely Breeders’ Cup Classic contenders, having finished only eighth and seventh respectively in the Belmont Stakes.
+Neither Kentucky Derby winner Mystik Dan, nor Seize The Grey who beat Mystik Dan into second in the Preakness Stakes, are in the Breeders’ Cup Classic, having finished only eighth and seventh respectively in the Belmont Stakes.

-The Belmont was run over a mile and a quarter at Saratoga this year, two furlongs shorter than at its traditional home, and was won by Dornoch (123) who does look like taking his chance at Del Mar.
-He followed up with another Grade 1 win, in the Haskell Stakes at Monmouth in July, when the Belmont runner-up Mindframe (120) chased him home again.
+The Belmont was run over a mile and a quarter at Saratoga this year, two furlongs shorter than at its traditional home, and was won by Dornoch (123).
+He followed up with another Grade 1 win, in the Haskell Stakes at Monmouth in July, when the Belmont runner-up Mindframe (120) chased him home again, but neither will be involved at Del Mar.

 The Travers was a third Grade 1 success in the career of the Todd Pletcher-trained colt Fierceness (127), the champion juvenile colt of last year.
 He’d been a surprise winner of the Breeders’ Cup Juvenile at Santa Anita but also an impressive one, forging clear to win by six and a quarter lengths.
 While he then suffered a shock defeat in Grade 3 company on his reappearance, he soon put that behind him when storming away with the Florida Derby, soon getting to the front from his wide draw, travelling powerfully on the lead and just needing a brief shake of the reins to go on and win by thirteen and a half lengths.